Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 1. Try using a VPN

-- Download Private Internet Access and install it on your PC
+- Download ExpressVPN and install it on your PC.

-More often than not, packet loss is caused by network congestion, which is subsequently caused by your ISP and their improper routing.
+More often than not, packet loss is caused by network congestion, which is subsequently caused by your ISP and its improper routing.

 You can see that most of the time it’s intermediary nodes that show high packet loss values.
 Those belong to either your ISP or its upstream provider.